GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Introduction

-To tackle the aforementioned community detection problem, in this paper, we propose a graph contrastive learning framework under structure semantics for the community detection, named GCLS$^2$.
-Specifically, we start from the community structure, and apply structure semantic contrastive learning to obtain better feature representation of nodes by extracting structure semantics of graph data.
-We construct a graph preprocessing module, using existing community dense structures (e.g., $k$-core~\cite{kong2019k}, $k$-truss~\cite{huang2014querying}, and $k$-clique~\cite{gregori2012parallel}) to obtain high-level and original structure views.
-For different views, we use a structure similarity semantic expression model to obtain structure features of the data graph and design structure contrastive learning to fine-tune node structure feature representations of graph data specific to the community detection task.
+To tackle the aforementioned community detection problem, in this paper, we propose a \textit{graph contrastive learning} (GCL) based framework under structure semantics (named GCLS$^2$) for the community detection.
+Specifically, we start from the community structure and apply structure semantic contrastive learning to obtain better feature node representations by extracting structure semantics of graph data.
+We construct a graph preprocessing module, using community dense structures (e.g., $k$-core~\cite{kong2019k}, $k$-truss~\cite{huang2014querying}, and $k$-clique~\cite{gregori2012parallel}) to obtain high-level and original structure views.
+For different views, we use a structure similarity semantic encoder to obtain structure features of the graph and design structure contrastive learning to fine-tune node structure feature representations of graph data, specific for the community detection task.

+Note that, to address the issue that the memory size of local machine limits the information propagation in contrastive learning on large-scale graphs, we design an efficient \textit{high-level graph partitioning} (HGP) algorithm, which minimizes the loss of potential community integrity while ensuring balanced partitions.
+Furthermore, from the perspective of the information theory, we demonstrate the effectiveness of our proposed contrastive loss during the training.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We analyze the limitations of traditional GCL methods for the community detection task and explore a structure-driven approach to obtain better representation features. \item We propose a Graph Contrastive Learning with Structure Semantics (GCLS$^2$) framework that can effectively extract structural representations of data graphs for community detection. \item We design a Structure Similarity Semantic (SSS) expression module in our proposed GCLS$^2$ framework to enhance the feature representation of structures. \item Through extensive experiments, we confirm that our proposed GCLS$^2$ outperforms the supervised and unsupervised learning baselines for community detection. \end{itemize}
+{\bf Contributions:} The main contributions of this paper are summarized as follows: \begin{itemize} \item We analyze the limitations of traditional GCL methods for the community detection task and explore a structure-driven approach to obtain better representation features. \item We propose a \textit{Graph Contrastive Learning with Structure Semantics} (GCLS$^2$) framework that can effectively extract structural representations of data graphs for the community detection. \item We design a \textit{Structure Similarity Semantic} (SSS) expression module in our proposed GCLS$^2$ framework to enhance the feature representation of structures. \item We devise an efficient \textit{high-level graph partitioning} (HGP) algorithm to effectively enable the training for contrastive learning over large-scale graphs. \item We provide a formal proof about the effectiveness of the proposed structure contrastive loss via information theory. \item Through extensive experiments, we confirm that our proposed GCLS$^2$ approach outperforms the supervised and unsupervised learning baselines on the accuracy, modularity, and efficiency of the community detection. \end{itemize}